Finding Your Specialist Ecommerce Accountant

 One noticeable difference, aside from the rise of specialist accountants, is the move towards ‘value pricing’.
 Rather than billing by the hour, you may find an accountant that charges a set price you can pay in weekly installments.

 Consider which format may suit you better and discuss this with your prospective accountant.

 Also, look to see if the set price includes any add-ons or integrations like A2X or accounting software subscriptions.

 Finding the Right Fit

-Type into Google ‘ecommerce account near me’ and you’ll probably be swamped with search results.
+Type into Google ‘ecommerce accountant near me’ and you’ll probably be swamped with search results.
 Logically, you’d start at the top, but here’s a better solution.

 A2X partners are ecommerce accounting firms that have experience working with multi-platform ecommerce sellers.
-They’re also masters of using A2X – as well as Xero and Quickbooks Online.
+They’re also masters of using A2X – as well as Xero, Quickbooks Online and Sage.

 Once you’ve navigated to that page, you can choose to filter the experts by location – A2X works with experts in North America, Canada, the United Kingdom, Australia, Hong Kong and New Zealand.

 Scroll through the list of partners to read more about each company, and how long they’ve been an A2X partner.

 Click ‘Learn More’ to be redirected to more information – and you’ll be able to message that partner directly.